LiamProbert/Pi5-Homelab/README.md

 ## Overview

 The Pi 5 was originally running Pi-hole on a microSD card.
-After three days of continuous operation the SD card failed, taking the entire home network offline — every device lost internet access because Pi-hole was also handling DHCP.
+After three days of continuous operation the SD card failed, taking the entire home network offline and every device lost internet access because Pi-hole was also handling DHCP.

 The solution was to migrate the OS to an NVMe SSD via a PCIe HAT, making the Pi reliable enough to run as a permanent home server.